-As the breadth of the Ecology Center's work continues to increase, so has our need for visionary and creative leaders at all levels of engagement.
-Join our team in developing innovative solutions for healthy people and a healthy planet.
+As the Ecology Center's work continues to broaden and expand, so does our need for visionary and creative leadership throughout our organization.
+Join us in developing innovative solutions for healthy people and a healthy planet.

 The Ecology Center is an equal opportunity employer.
-We strongly encourage women, people of color, and people of all gender identities, sexual orientations, and cultural backgrounds to apply.
-Read our Statement of Values on Diversity and Inclusion.
+We actively encourage women, people of color, people of all gender identities, sexual orientations, and cultural backgrounds to apply.

-Our ideal Science and Health Senior Organizer is a bright and creative campaigner with a background in the sciences and ability to understand scientific information and translate it to make it accessible to lay audiences.
-The job will work with our environmental health team to develop campaign and science strategy for HealthyStuff.org, our Health Leaders Fellowship, and other campaigns at the Ecology Center.
+Our ideal Toxics Campaign Director is a bright and creative campaigner with an ability to understand scientific information and translate it to make it accessible to lay audiences.
+The job will work with our environmental health team to lead campaign strategy development and implementation for the PFAS Action Network and HealthyStuff Labs.

 Duties and Responsibilities

 Coalition and Project Management

 Lead, project-manage, and assist with the development of programs including marketing, promotion, and recruitment efforts.

 Salary will range from $52,000 - $62,000 and is commensurate with experience.
 The Ecology Center’s benefits package is generous including health, dental, FSA, 403(b), ongoing professional training, four weeks of vacation to start, and growth opportunities.
 The office culture is upbeat, collaborative, and goal-oriented.

 Please send your resume and cover letter to firstname.lastname@example.org with “Toxics Campaign Director” in the email subject.
 Please include how you heard about the position.